Strategy and Planning Considerations

 Whether you are planning an in-person event, a virtual event, or some kind of hybrid, there are some recommended best practices to follow to increase your odds of a successful event.

-At Exhibit Concepts, we follow our proprietary 4D Methodology – Discover, Design, Develop, Deliver
+At Exhibit Concepts, we follow a specific methodology – Discover, Design, Develop, Deliver

 The most important step in the entire process is Discovery.
 What is uncovered and shared during this meeting(s) sets the stage for the entire event.
 Typically, we share some of our experience with other clients and different types of things that you can do.
 This is to get the creative juices flowing.
 We want to start the conversation as broad as possible and narrow down to specifics as we go.
 Our primary goals in the Discovery session(s) are to clearly understand your objectives for the event, your ideal attendee personas, preliminary ideas, and any areas that are “off limits.”

 Having the right stakeholders involved in Discovery is critically important.
 We recommend that you include as many different constituents as possible, those that will be providing content or support and those that will benefit from the leads generated from the event.
 Each stakeholder has a unique perspective that should be taken into consideration.
 And the more involved your stakeholders are in the up-front planning of your event, the more they are bought in to support it when you go live.
 Stakeholder involvement helps to ensure alignment and that everyone has a voice in the conceptual planning.

 Be prepared for some tough questions.
 We want to understand your objectives.
 But we also want to make sure they are realistic.
 And we want to make sure that plans are in place to measure actual results against those objectives.
 Other questions to prepare for include:

 - Details about the audience, who is the primary focus, what do they know about your product or service, how many are expected?

 - Is the event targeted around brand, product, service, or other?

 - What does this experience look like, what do you want the audience to do or say?